 My friend Kandace and I decided to book a spontaneous trip.
 After a random flight search, we landed on Cuba.
 Tickets were reasonably priced and it gave her an opportunity to use the Spanish she’d be studying.
 So, we booked a trip and a few months later, we were off!

-I had a love-hate relationship with Vedado’s hidden treasure nature.
+I had a love-hate relationship with Vedado’s hidden treasure essence.
 Many of the areas restaurants and shops are hidden in plain sight, tucked between homes with unassuming storefronts.
-This made my quest for things like authentic Cuban churros difficult, but definitely worth it!
+This made our quest for things like authentic Cuban churros difficult, but definitely worth it!

 FYI: If you like your piña coladas with a little more rum than piña, Cuba is the place for you.
 You can request additional rum at no charge, but beware, extra rum means extra rum.

 Later that night we went to dinner, then Buena Vista Social Club to experience the traditional Cuban music scene where we danced with locals well into the night.
-The evening featured Afro-Cuban artists and dancers, a unique experience that gave us the chance to experience Cuban musical heritage up close.
+The evening featured Afro-Cuban artists and dancers, a unique experience that gave us a chance to experience the Cuban musical scene up close.

-Day 5 : On our last day in Cuba we traveled about 30 minuets outside of Havana to visit Santa María del Mar Beach to relax and take in the crystal clear blue waters before heading home the next morning.
+Day 5: On our last day in Cuba we traveled about 30 minutes outside of Havana to visit Santa María del Mar Beach to relax and take in the crystal clear blue waters before heading home the next morning.
 There were several cafés and restaurants along the beach, but we decided to pass—we had enjoyed more than enough piña coladas throughout our stay.
-We rented a few beach chairs, took in the scenery and watched as locals danced along the beach.
+We rented a few beach chairs, took in the scenery, and watched as locals danced along the beach.

 All in all, Cuba was an amazing experience.
-If you have the chance, go…and stay while.
+If you have the chance, go…and stay awhile.

 Cuba is gorgeous.
 Wi-Fi is spotty (and pricey), cell service is no Bueno.
 Download Google Translate offline version.
 Bargain for everything, especially taxis.
 Find churros, they’re worth it.
 Piña coladas + extra rum = fun.
 Avoid scams (and Joanna), don’t buy cigars off the street.
 Don’t leave Cuba without visiting Viñales—cave tours, horseback rides, cigars, #views.
 Go to the beach.